WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/2-reclaiming-histories.md

 **[*At Week's End*, "The American Dream"](/catalog/cpb-aacip-191-418kpwwx) (New Mexico PBS, Albuquerque, NM)**

-In response to the L.A. riots after the Rodney King trial, people at a rally view the rioting as a revolt against the failure of American democracy in *At Week's End*, "The American Dream".
+In response to the L.A. riots after the Rodney King trial, people at a rally view the rioting as a revolt against the failure of American democracy in *At Week's End*, "The American Dream."

 **[Angela Davis](/catalog/cpb-aacip-207-08v9s5dd) (KUNM, Albuquerque, NM, November 19, 1973)**